mareiter/w251/hw11/README.md

 ## Configuration 2

 After conducting some research, for the second configuration I chose to apply Nadam as the optimizer as a variation of adam.
-Nadam applies a Nesterov momentum term to adjust the learning rates in the stochastic gradient descent (SGD) model (https://towardsdatascience.com/adam-latest-trends-in-deep-learning-optimization-6be9a291375c).
+Nadam applies a Nesterov momentum term to the stochastic gradient descent (SGD) model.
+The result is a more 'efficient' adjustment to the learning rate that has shown to be more accurate than Adam alone (https://towardsdatascience.com/adam-latest-trends-in-deep-learning-optimization-6be9a291375c).
+Interestingly, this model seemed to improve upon Configuration 1 in terms of loss, however it did not result in more successful landings overall with just 46.

 At step  50000
 reward:  -3.9854708528737985